daattali/beautiful-jekyll/aboutme.md

 I have the following qualities:
 - I am kind and considerate.
-- I believe in the power of continuous learning and the impact of coding in shaping the future.
 - I'm extremely loyal to my family.
 - I'm a good listener and enjoy meaningful conversations.
 - I have a positive outlook on life and strive to make the best of every situation.